Thinkful-Ed/java-001-drills/smallest_change_maker/README.md

 }
 ```

 Using this program as a starting point, write a program that asks the user for an amount of money in dollars and cents then print out the smallest number of bills and coins to make that amount.

+## Solution

+The solution uses the integer arithmetic operators of modulus (%) and division (/).
+Given 37 cents for instance, you can calculate the number of quarters using 37 / 25 = 1.
+Note that with integer division the fractional part of the answer is truncated.
+To find the amount of cents left after you take out the quarters use 37 % 25 = 12.
+That is, 37 divided by 25 leaves a remainder of 12.